Colonial Clash: History

 In 2012, UMass moved up to the Football Bowl Subdivision (FBS), the NCAA's highest level of college football.
 The Minutemen joined the Mid-American Conference (MAC) at that time, then in 2016 became an independent.
 UNH remained in the Colonial Athletic Association (CAA) of the Football Championship Subdivision (FCS).
 No meetings between the programs have been scheduled since 2011, leaving the future of the rivalry in doubt.

 Game results

+Trophy

+The Bill Knight Trophy is annually given to the Most Outstanding Player of the Colonial Clash.
+A new trophy is cast each year, therefore allowing the honoree to keep his award permanently.

+History

+The award is named after Bill Knight, long-time Sports Information Director at the University of New Hampshire, who died in November 1985.
+In addition to his duties at UNH, Knight was a past President of the New England Sports Information Directors Association, a member of the U.S. Olympic Committee at the 1984 Winter Games, and a recipient of the Irving T. Marsh ECAC Service Bureau Award.
+He also served as the Information Officer of the Yankee Conference.
+Knight was inducted into the University of New Hampshire 100 Club Hall of Fame on October 2, 1987.
+First awarded to Tim Bryant of UMass in 1986, the Bill Knight Trophy has been given to the most outstanding player of each playing of the Colonial Clash since then.